cfengine/documentation/reference/promise-types/files.markdown

 applies regardless of file type (plain-file or directory).
 Note also that file editing is done "atomically".

-See: \`File editing in CFEngine 3'
+See: 'File editing in CFEngine 3'

 ![The normal ordering of file operators in CFEngine 3](filelogic.png)